 Her theater years are still being put to good use in her role as NY1's theater critic.
 She regularly contributes to its weekly theater show, "NY1 On Stage."
 In addition, Torre continues to cover news stories and various special events, ranging from NY1's election night coverage to major parades.

-She has more than 30 broadcasting awards, including an Emmy for reporting and anchoring coverage of the Avianca plane crash disaster in 1991.
+She has more than 30 broadcasting awards, including a 2019 Emmy (for her work as a Theatre Critic) and 1991 Emmy (for coverage of the Avianca plane crash disaster).
 Torre and "News All Evening" anchor Lewis Dodley were honored in 1993 by New York Magazine's "Best Of" edition as the best news anchors in New York.

 Torre was the recipient of the Newswomen’s Club of New York's 2003 Peggy Award for Broadcasting for her review of the Broadway show, Big River.